vanessakovalsky/terraform-training/k8s/en-exercice-4-conditions-loop.md

     nginx.ingress.kubernetes.io/auth-realm: "Enter your credentials"
     ```
     * You can now redeploy and attempt to access your nginx which should prompt you for a username and password

+## Loop

+* Add a user variable of type list which contains a list of users
+* Add a variable of type password which contains a list of passwords
+* In the secret config map, add a loop which for each user will add data in the form: user:base64encode(password)
+* Then redeploy and try to connect with the different users in your list on your nginx site